tobeybill/TISATAFL/report/Report.md

 ## Firm Performance Score

-We needed a measure of performance to determine the effects of compensation on it.
+We needed a measure of performance to determine the effects of compensation on firm performance.
 Based on our initial research, we were originally going to use Tobin's Q as our measure, but reviewing *Determinants of Firm Performance: A Subjective Model (Sigo, 2020)* prompted us to take the analysis one step further.
-Because the review outlines many different factors that impact firm performance, we decided to create our own performance score for each firm in each year and compare that score to the over/underperforming variables we had calculated previously.
+Because the review outlines many different factors that impact firm performance, we decided to create our own performance score for each firm in each year and compare that score to the performance variables we had calculated previously.
 The process for doing that involved the following:

 1. Determining relevant measures to firm performance (see firm performance variables above)
     1. Sigo segmented firm performance measures into 9 categories ranging from Profitability Performance to Social Performance, these categories were then broken down into the various measures that corresponded to them, so we chose those that were contained within the data available to us